p4 sync

 -f

 Force the sync.
-Helix Server performs the sync even if the client workspace already has the file at the specified revision.
+Helix Core Server performs the sync even if the client workspace already has the file at the specified revision.
 If the file is writable, it is overwritten.

 This option does not affect open files, but it does override the noclobber client option (see p4 client).